Note: Files are in Adobe (PDF) format.

 With the adoption of SFRS(I) 15 Revenue from Contracts with Customers, revenue and related costs of shipbuilding contracts with non-enforceability of right to payment for performance completed to-date are recognised only when the constructed vessels are delivered to customers at a point in time ("Completion Method"), instead of using the percentage of completion method ("POC").
 As such, there will also be a mixture of contract with revenue recognised based on the Completion Method and POC depending on the terms of the contract.
 Given this, the results can be lumpy.

 Group revenue of $67.6 million for the 3 months ended 30 September 2018 ("1Q FY2019") was $13.0 million (23.8%) higher compared to the corresponding period in FY2018 ("1Q FY2018").

 Details for revenue generated from each segment are as follows:

-The breakdown of shipbuilding revenue generated and the number of units recognised under POC are as follows:
+The breakdown of shipbuilding revenue generated and the number of units recognised are as follows:

 The breakdown of revenue generated from the shiprepair and conversion segment are as follows:

 Shiprepair and conversion revenue increased by $7.3 million (44.5%) to $23.6 million in 1Q FY2019 partly due to more shiprepair jobs being recognised under POC in 1Q FY2019.
 There was a reduction in the restated revenue of 1QFY2018 by $9.2 million as a result of the adoption of SFRS(I)15, as one of the high value conversion jobs was recognised with minimum POC instead of being recognised in full upon completion.